calvinfeng/machine-learning-notebook/clustering/spectral_clustering.md

 \frac{\partial \mathcal{L}}{\partial \lambda} = 1 - x^{T}x = 0
 $$

-Now solve for `x` and I will begin to use the vector notation here in case we forget that `x` is a vector, and it has always been a vector.
+Now solve for $$\vec{x}$$ and I will begin to use the vector notation here in case we forget that $x$ is a vector, and it has always been a vector.
 I omitted the vector symbol to type less LaTeX code on my end but I must include it here to illustrate a point:

 $$
 A\vec{x} = \lambda\vec{x}